Meta-plasticity and memory in multi-level recurrent feed-forward networks: Observables

 \section{Observables}

-We analyse the capability of the system to memorise through two quantities: a) a Shannon path entropy, or ``caliber''~\cite{jaynes_minimum_1980}, which captures the degree of equi-probability of the system, and b) a layer-wise distance between different paths.
+We analyse the capability of the system to memorise through two quantities: a) the entropy rate of the biased RW, and b) a layer-wise distance between different paths.
 Both are defined as functions of time, measured in loops $\loops$ on the CFFN, to describe memory as it emerges.